 For you to see where I’m coming from, you have to see where I’ve been.
 When my career took a turn in this “strange” new direction, I was quite intimidated, nervous, and unsure.
 I actually wasn’t convinced I could do it.
-Of course, I didn’t let anyone know it at the time, but, I was.
+Of course, I didn’t let anyone know it then, but I was.

 After all, there I was …. a young professional with so much to learn.

 Picture it: I had just entered the nonprofit sector from corporate.
-Thrilled and excited, I was eager to help the nonprofit reach its goal to train the adults in community-base youth centers.
+Thrilled and excited, I was eager to help the nonprofit reach its goal of training adults in community-based youth centers.

 Crazy important work, right?

-The new work excited and exhilarated me and I’d do just about anything to be successful at it.
+The new work excited and exhilarated me,, and I’d do almost anything to succeed.
 Besides, it felt good to finally find a meaningful career path in which to invest my time and utilize my creative and cognitive talents.
 The organization, YouthNet of Greater Kansas City, provided just that.

 Let me tell you why…

-At that time, the term “youth work” really did mean something special.
+At that time, “youth work” really meant something special.
 It represented a profession or a field of work.
 It signified so much more than just throwing a ball around with some kids to keep them out of “trouble.”

 It was about developing young people and equipping them for life.